lunary-ai/lunary/README.md

 ## ☁️ Hosted version

-We offer [a hosted version](https://lunary.ai) with a free plan of up to 1k requests / days.
+We offer [a hosted version](https://lunary.ai) with a free plan of up to 10k requests / month.

 With the hosted version: